Anticancer Lifestyle Program FAQs

 Lynne Avery is a registered nurse, and has been credentialed by the American College of Sports Medicine as a Certified Exercise Physiologist.
 Her work involves helping people incorporate healthy lifestyle changes.
 She created an exercise class specifically for cancer survivors.
 Lynne helped create the in-person version of the ACLP Fitness module and has taught it since 2011.

 Deb DeMoulpied is a Green Living Expert.
 She has a Master’s degree in Education, and was the founder of an environmental green goods store in New Hampshire.
 In order to choose the cleanest possible products for her store, Deb spent years researching and vetting companies and products so that her customers could be confident that the brands she carried were the safest ones available.
 Deb created the in-person version of the ACLP Environment pillar and has taught it since 2011.

 You will receive the tools and information you need to implement and maintain an Anticancer lifestyle.
 In addition to what you learn in the course, you will find invaluable resources (apps, books, videos, websites, worksheets, and so forth) in our program Toolkit, located on this website.
-The Toolkit is constantly updated with the latest and best articles and resources concerning the Anticancer lifestyle.
+The Toolkit is constantly updated with the latest articles and most useful resources to further support your anticancer lifestyle.

-Please also like us on Facebook at Anticancer Lifestyle, and add your name to our email list (we promise not to share it!) to receive the latest information and resources related to living an Anticancer lifestyle.
+Please also like us on Facebook at Anticancer Lifestyle, on Instagram @anticancerlifestyle, and on Twitter @anticancer.
+Add your name to our email list (we promise not to share it!) to receive the latest information and resources relevant to living an Anticancer lifestyle.

 We recommend starting with the Course Introduction.
 In this module, you are introduced to the theme of the course, and our course psychologist discusses barriers to change and how to overcome them.
 Ideally, you would follow that with the Mindset module, since it lays the groundwork for developing a mindset that supports healthy choices and change.